Portuguese Certified Translators

 The most requested documents, such as marriage certificates, birth certificates, police records and academic qualifications, usually take two to three days.

-Our team of certified translators will do their best to reduce the turnaround time if your certified translation is urgent, provided that the original document is within a certain word count.
+Our team of Portuguese certified translators will do their best to reduce the turnaround time if your certified translation is urgent, provided that the original document is within a certain word count.

 How much does a certified translation cost?